tiki-deprecated/website-console-frontend/README.md

 ## Buyer App
-Buyers gain access to the API and view the documentation
+Buyer gain access to the API and view the documentation